pepkit/pepspec/docs/looper/developer/pipeline-interface-specification.md

 #### var_templates

 This section can consist of multiple variable templates that are rendered and can be reused.
-The namespaces available to the templates are listed in [variable namespaces](variable-namespaces.md) section.
+The namespaces available to the templates are listed in [advanced computing](../advanced-guide/advanced-computing.md) section.
 Please note that the variables defined here (even if they are paths) are arbitrary and are *not* subject to be made relative.
 Therefore, the pipeline interface author needs take care of making them portable (the `{looper.piface_dir}` value comes in handy!).

 Example using var_templates:
 ```yaml